FAQ for Potential Penn MSTP Applicants

 are international applicants eligible to apply?

 Yes, we do accept applications from candidates who are not U.S. citizens or permanent residents, and these candidates are eligible for consideration for fully funded offers of acceptance.
 To be considered, candidates must have a minimum of one year of course work in the sciences at a U.S. institution, as described on the PSOM Admissions website.
 (An exception to the one year of US course work policy applies for certain Canadian institutions that are similar to US Schools.
 Please contact the Admissions Office directly if you are at a Canadian institution and have a question about this).
-In 2014, approximately 8% of our students are individuals who earned their Bachelor’s degrees (or equivalents) from a US or Canadian institution, but are not US citizens or permanent residents.
+Approximately 10% of our students are individuals who earned their Bachelor’s degrees (or equivalents) from a US or Canadian institution, but are not US citizens or permanent residents.

 can i be considered for both the md-phd and md?